micheleusuelli/micheleusuelli.github.io/articles-html/mltrust/mltrust.md

-# Can a machine learning product be trusted?
+# Can we trust machine learning products?

-Author: Michele Usuelli, Lead Data Scientist, Microsoft Enterprise Services

-Machine learning products are trendy.
-When can we trust them?

-Given that the producs recommend to perform an action, trust is crucial.
-Why would we trust the advices of the machine otherwise?
+**Why would we trust a machine learning product?**

+Data science is already proven to solve relevant problem.
+But how about its application to our problems.
+Often, they involve either recommendations or automated actions.
+Can we really trust them?

 This article focuses on predictive models although the same principles are true for other categories of techniques.

 Example of use-cases handled by predictive models are

-- *Predictive maintenance*: forecast the enginer breakdown of a machine to proactively fix the malfunctioning
+- *Predictive maintenance*: forecast the  breakdown and/or malfunctioning of machines to proactively fix them
 - *Credit scoring*: decide which customers are trustworthy enough to receive a loan so that the bank can be covered by a default risk
 - *Sales forecast*: predict the sales volume to optimize the inventory

+**The key of trust is transparency.**

+To trust a system, the starting point is to fully understand it.
+What does that mean in the context of machine learning?

 This article focuses on the following aspects

-- Explainability: transparency about the logic utilized by the machine leraning techniques
+- Traceability: where does the data come from?
-- Interpretability: capability of explaining the rationale behind the machine learning model
+- Interpretability: how does the predictive model use the data?
-- Measurability: assessment of the performance and accuracy of the model
+- Measurability: how much error are we expecting?
 - Actionability: influence on the end use to perform a specific action

 Each aspect is covered by the related section.

-## Explainability